liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 the `bookingsPortlet` portlet, that portlet publishes the event and the `customersPortlet` portlet is notified for processing the event.

-Here's the a snippet from the example's `WEB-INF/portlet.xml` descriptor:
+Here's a snippet from the example's `WEB-INF/portlet.xml` descriptor:

     <portlet>
         <portlet-name>customersPortlet</portlet-name>